Shiv Sena factions brace for Dussehra showdown

 While the Shinde faction is claiming an assembly of around four lakh at its venue, the BKC Complex, the Uddhav Sena has promised that the Shivaji Park ground – the party’s traditional Dussehra rally venue — will overflow with its supporters.

-Since the inception of the Sena in 1966, when Dussehra was established as a major event in the party calendar, it is the first time that the party will see two rallies.
+Since the inception of the Sena in 1966, when Dussehra was established as a major event in the party calendar, it is the first time that the party will see two rallies both claiming it to be real Shiv Sena and having legacy of Bal Thackeray and using the poll symbol bow and arrow and sena logo of roaring tiger face.*

-To ensure no untoward incident, the Mumbai Police is on high alert.
-An officer said 3,200 officers,15,200 police personnel, 1,500 personnel of the State Reserve Police Force (SRPF), 1,000 jawans of Homeguard, 20 Quick Response Teams (QRTs), 15 Bomb Detection and Disposal Squads (BDDS) are deployed for the two rallies and to ensure peaceful immersion of idols of Goddess Durga on Wednesday.

 MLC Anil Parab, who is an Uddhav loyalist, stressed that the outpouring of support for their rally was natural.
 “It is our cultural gathering and not a staged event,” he said.